US Navy officer in Japan faces jail for fatal accident - ExBulletin

 Ridge said from day one, from minute one: All he wants to do is help this family.
 He feels the brunt of what happened that day, said his mother, Suzi Alkonis.
 We all do.

 Eric Feldman, a professor of Japanese law at the University of Pennsylvania, said the instinct is especially understandable in Japan, where the criminal justice system values expressions of remorse and where payment to victims can sometimes avoid criminal prosecution.
-It is a system that is particularly committed to serving the interests of victims.
+It is a system that pays particular attention to serving the interests of victims.

 There’s a general opinion that what you don’t want to do in Japan is keep proclaiming your innocence, Feldman said.